microsoft/DirectX-Specs/d3d/Raytracing.md

 once (e.g. on a given thread).

-If too little configuration information is provided in the subobjects in a collection, the driver may not be able to actually compile anything and would be left with simply storing the subobjects.
-The minimum amount of configuration state that has to be in a collection for a driver to be able to do some shader compilation work is documented (later on).
+If too little configuration information is provided in the subobjects in a collection, the driver cannot compile anything, and would be left with simply storing the subobjects.
+This situation isn't allowed by

-One example is that if a collection has shaders that reference bindings but no root signature or local root signature present and associated with each shader, the driver can't compile the shader.
-There are other requirements for a driver to be able to do useful compile work behind a collection in the case of raytracing as well, described later.
+default: collection creation will fail.
+The collection can opt out of needing all dependencies to be resolvable, causing the driver to defer compilation, by setting the `D3D12_STATE_OBJECT_FLAG_ALLOW_LOCAL_DEPENDENCIES_ON_EXTERNAL_DEFINITONS` flag in [D3D12_STATE_OBJECT_FLAGS](#d3d12_state_object_flags).

+A collection must meet the following requirements for the driver to be able to compile it immediately:
+- library functions called by shaders must be have code definitions
+- resource bindings referenced by shadders must have local and/or global root signature subobjects defining the bindings
+- raytracing shaders must have a [D3D12_RAYTRACING_SHADER_CONFIG](#d3d12_raytracing_shader_config) and a [D3D12_RAYTRACING_PIPELINE_CONFIG](#d3d12_raytracing_pipeline_config) subobject

+The parts of the above list that involve subobject associations are discussed further at [subobject association requirements](#subobject-association-requirements).

 For simplicity, collections can't be made out of other collections.
 Only executable state objects (e.g. RTPSOs) can take existing collections as